Brand Strategy vs Content Marketing Strategy

 CONTENT MARKETING STRATEGY = The Tool to Execute the Plan to Achieve the Big Idea

 A brand is a promise.
 It sets an expectation of an experience.
 Branding is the process of ensuring the promise is realized at every touch point.
-Marketing is about communicating the brand promise to consumers/customers.
+Marketing is about communicating the brand promise to clients/customers.

 Ask for help if you need it.
 If you’re stuck or need a fresh pair of eyes, I’m always happy to have a chat about it.